Immuron Limited – Consenus Indicates Potential 382.0% Upside

-Immuron Limited found using ticker (IMRN) have now 1 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The target price ranges between 9.64 and 9.64 calculating the mean target price we have 9.64.
-Now with the previous closing price of 2 this is indicating there is a potential upside of 382.0%.
-The 50 day MA is 2.31 and the 200 moving average now moves to 3.2.
-The company has a market capitalisation of $9m.
-Visit the company website at: http://www.immuron.com.au
+Immuron Limited found using ticker (IMRN) now have 1 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The range between the high target price and low target price is between 9.64 and 9.64 with the average target price sitting at 9.64.
+With the stocks previous close at 2 this now indicates there is a potential upside of 382.0%.
+The day 50 moving average is 2.22 while the 200 day moving average is 3.19.
+The market capitalisation for the company is $10m.
+Company Website: http://www.immuron.com.au

 Immuron Limited, a biopharmaceutical company, researches and develops oral immunotherapy polyclonal antibodies for the treatment and prevention of infectious and immune modulated diseases in Australia, the United States, and internationally.
 The company operates through Research and Development, and HyperImmune Products segments.
 The company markets Travelan for the prevention of travellers’ diarrhea.
 Its lead product candidates include IMM-124E that is in Phase II clinical trials for non-alcoholic steatohepatitis, severe alcoholic hepatitis, and non-alcoholic fatty liver disease; and IMM-529, a clinical stage product for clostridium difficile infections.
 The company has a research collaboration with the United States Department of Defense to develop and clinically evaluate a therapeutic against campylobacter.
 Immuron Limited was founded in 1994 and is based in Carlton South, Australia.